Table of Contents

 - High-dose intravenous immunoglobulin

-Romiplostim and eltrombopag are TPO receptor agonists.
+Romiplostim and eltrombopag are thrombopoietin receptor agonists.
 They stimulate the production of platelets from the bone marrow and are both licensed for the treatment of ITP.
-If all of the above failed in treating thrombocytopenia, splenectomy might be considered.
+If all of the above treatment options fail to treat the thrombocytopenia, splenectomy might be considered.

 These disorders present with microangiopathic hemolytic anemia, thrombocytopenia, and end-organ injury.
 The pathogenesis of thrombotic microangiopathies (TMA) includes vascular damage, arteriolar and capillary thrombosis, and endothelial cell abnormalities.